 What is this Structured Elective about?

-This Structured Elective in Chinese Language and Studies offers a wide range of modules helping the students who have no previous Chinese learning experience to command basic skills to communicate in Chinese as well as gain an understanding of China, in various aspects.
+This Structured Elective in Chinese Language and Studies offers a wide range of modules helping students who have no previous Chinese learning experience to command basic skills to communicate in Chinese as well as gain an understanding of China, in various aspects.
 If a student successfully completes Elective modules amounting to a minimum of 15 credits, which constitute the Structured Elective in Chinese Language and Studies during their degree, their official transcript will state that, in addition to their degree, they have also been awarded a 'Structured Elective in Chinese Language and Studies'.

 Why should I take this Structured Elective?